Flight: Mechanical

 Mechanical flight is the use of a machine to fly.
 These machines include aircraft such as airplanes, gliders, helicopters, autogyros, airships, balloons, ornithopters as well as spacecraft.
 Gliders are capable of unpowered flight.
 Another form of mechanical flight is para-sailing, where a parachute-like object is pulled by a boat.
 In an airplane, lift is created by the wings; the shape of the wings of the airplane are designed specially for the type of flight desired.
 There are different types of wings: tempered, semi-tempered, sweptback, rectangular and elliptical.
 An aircraft wing is sometimes called an airfoil, which is a device that creates lift when air flows across it.

 Supersonic

 Supersonic flight is flight faster than the speed of sound.
 Supersonic flight is associated with the formation of shock waves that form a sonic boom that can be heard from the ground, and is frequently startling.
-This shockwave takes quite a lot of energy to create and this makes supersonic flight generally less efficient than subsonic flight at about 85% of the speed of sound.
+The creation of this shockwave requires a significant amount of energy; because of this, supersonic flight is generally less efficient than subsonic flight at about 85% of the speed of sound.